 The need for fixed speed Safety Cameras in Portland

-Portland’s High Crash Corridors often cut through neighborhoods where residents have few transportation options.
+Portland’s High Crash Network corridors often cut through neighborhoods where residents have few transportation options.
 The poorest Portlanders with the fewest transportation resources often have to cross our busiest, fastest roadways to get to school or access transit.
-As Governing Magazine recently noted, your chances of being struck and killed as a pedestrian are 2.3x higher if you live in a high poverty area of Multnomah County.
+As Governing Magazine has noted, your chances of being struck and killed as a pedestrian are 2.3x higher if you live in a high poverty area of Multnomah County.

 Speeding and aggressive driving are the top contributing factors to serious crashes across the region.
-Over 100 jurisdictions across the country used automated speed enforcement to combat these dangerous driving behaviors.
+More than 100 jurisdictions across the country used automated speed enforcement to combat dangerous driving behaviors.

 What other communities are doing to address these challenges

-Many cities with safer road systems (notably Seattle, Chicago, Washington D.C. and New York) are successfully utilizing fixed speed safety cameras.
-The National Highway Traffic Safety Administration finds that photo radar systems reduce crashes in the range of 20-25 percent.
+Many cities with safer street systems (notably Seattle, Chicago, Washington D.C. and New York) are successfully using speed safety cameras.
+The National Highway Traffic Safety Administration finds that photo radar systems reduce crashes in the range of 20 to 25 percent.